ccmitchellusa/ibmcloud-agents/README.md

 The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

+- 🧠LLM connection - LiteLLM
+- 🛠️IBMCloud MCP Server tool configuration for basic IBM Cloud commands to set target context and listing resource groups.
+- 🕵️Agent 📃instructions .

+This agent is the default agent that will appear when connecting to the server with a2a-cli (or other a2a client app).

+To switch to the Serverless computing agent in a2a-cli, type `/connect http://<host>:8000/ibmcloud_serverless_agent` To switch back to the Base agent, type `/connect http://<host>:8000/ibmcloud_base_agent`

+## Serverless Computing Agent Example

+An example specialized agent for Serverless computing using Code Engine is found in `ibmcloud_serverless_agent/agent.py`, which has:

-- 🧠LLM connection
+- 🧠LLM connection - LiteLLM
-- 🛠️IBMCloud MCP Server tool configuration
+- 🛠️IBMCloud MCP Server tool configuration for Code Engine-related tasks
-- 🕵️Agent 📃instructions.
+- 🕵️Agent 📃instructions for Serverless computing on IBM Cloud.

 ## Installation & Setup